motet-a/libforks/README.md

 Errors:
 - `libforks_WRITE_ERROR`: `write(2)` failed to send a message to the server
 - `libforks_READ_ERROR`: `read(2)` failed to receive a message from the server

+Unless set to zero, `errno` contains a lower-level description of the error.

 -----